kellsaro/docs/docs/algorithms.md

 > If you call an algorithm inside a translator or algorithm with the same namespace, you only can call it with the name:
 `create_image_url()` or `create_image_url([parameters])`

+## Algorithm notification

+Inside the algorithm code, you can write some notification points.

+This is the way:

+`Tenant.notify(message: "Something")`

+If you want to know the differents types of notifications, go to [Notifications Section](notifications.md)